-- increase our vulnerability to general adverse economic and industry conditions; - limit our ability to use operating cash flow in other areas of our business because we must dedicate a substantial portion of these funds to payments on our other indebtedness; - limit our ability to obtain other financing to fund future working capital, acquisitions, capital expenditures, research and development costs and other general corporate requirements; - limit our ability to take advantage of business opportunities as a result of various restrictive covenants in our indebtedness; and

-- place us at a competitive disadvantage compared to our main competitors that have less debt. - WE ARE VULNERABLE TO CHANGES IN INTEREST RATES.
+- increase our vulnerability to general adverse economic and industry conditions; - limit our ability to use operating cash flow in other areas of our business because we must dedicate a substantial portion of these funds to payments on our other indebtedness; - limit our ability to obtain other financing to fund future working capital, acquisitions, capital expenditures, research and development costs and other general corporate requirements; - limit our ability to take advantage of business opportunities as a result of various restrictive covenants in our indebtedness; and - place us at a competitive disadvantage compared to our main competitors that have less debt. - WE ARE VULNERABLE TO CHANGES IN INTEREST RATES.

-In addition, since a significant portion of our borrowings are at variable rates of interest, we will be vulnerable to increases in interests rates, which could harm our results of operations, liquidity and financial condition.
+In addition, since a significant portion of our borrowings are at variable rates of interest, we will be vulnerable to increases in interests rates, which would reduce our profitability and make it more difficult for us to make payments under the exchange notes.